 Why do customers do this?
 There is a whole list of reasons that customers abandon their shopping carts after selecting desired items, it’s one of the biggest problems ecommerce businesses face.
 In a study done by Baymard Institute, it was discovered that online retailers have a 69% rate of abandoned shopping carts.
 Imagine if you were able to eliminate cart abandonment on your site, sales could increase by two-thirds!

-There are some things that you can do to help fight shopping cart abandonment.
-Here is a list of the 7 most common reasons that they leave without buying, and what you can do to combat them:
+There are a few strategies you can try to help fight shopping cart abandonment.
+Here is a list of the 7 most common reasons customers leave without buying and what you can do to combat them:

-- Shipping costs are too high – Customers don’t want to pay high shipping costs.
+Customers don’t want to pay high shipping costs.
 They generally shop online to find the best price.
-High shipping costs cut into their savings and cause them to lose their motivation to buy.
+High shipping costs cuts into their savings and causes them to lose their motivation to buy.

 Fix: Do some research into payment methods and costs.
 Integrate as many payment options into your website as possible.
 Buying should be easy for everyone.
 It’s your job to sell to your customers in the way that works best for them.
 If not, you’ll always deal with some form of shopping cart abandonment.

-Fix: Offer customers a guest checkout option to overcome this deterrent to buying.
+Fix: Offer customers a guest checkout option to overcome this deterrent.
 You can always make creating an account or registering an option at checkout, or allow customers to register later.

 Fix: This one is more difficult for ecommerce retailers to have control over.
 You may improve your chances of conversion by sending an automated email to customers reminding them that they left items in their cart.
 Flash sales also incentivize research customers to buy.